3.9 Property Audits

 Audit findings and recommendations may require changes in policies and procedures or departmental practices.
 Responses are prepared by the PMO.
 A copy is provided to Internal Audit.
 Creation and oversight of corrective action plans, where needed, are the responsibility of PMO.
 Departments having audit findings are notified and participation by key personnel is required to ensure satisfactory identification and implementation of corrective actions.

 Key personnel, DPAs and their supervisors are informed of general changes via Property forums, training events, email notifications and information posted on the PMO Website.

 It is important that physical or electronic copies of essential property documents are saved and readily available to support audits and self-assessment or other types of reviews.
 See chapter 3.3- Records, for additional information on record retention policies.

 8. Audit Impact

 Satisfactory audit results are critical.
+Audits confirm effective stewardship and financial responsibility.
 Compliance with University and Sponsor requirements facilitate the ongoing availability of assets for instruction, research, and administration.
-Effective property controls and management processes help ensure that new proposals and on-going research continue unimpeded and that the potential liability associated with risk of loss is minimized.
+Effective controls and processes help ensure that research and education continue unimpeded and that potential liability is minimized.